Probate Timeline: How Long Does Probate Take?

 Answer a few questions to get a clearer next step.

-- Whether disputes exist among heirs or creditors
+• Whether disputes exist among heirs, creditors, or those challenging the will

 Not sure what applies to your situation?